qinqin-yu/sars-cov-2_genetic_drift/README.md

 - run_hmm_inference/: Code for running the inference of effective population size and measurement noise overdispersion.
 - superspreading/: Code for converting superspreading measurements into overdispersion parameters.

+### conda_envs/
+Conda environment files that can be used to [create the environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) in Mac or Linux.

 ### functions/
 Functions called by analysis and simulation codes.